 Cdand represents the fluid’s color.

 Color consists of three values for R, G, and B. To get the correct format, change Rank to Vector.
 Three Value fields appear.

-The surface water in this simulation should be blue (the background value/color).
-Set the 3rd Value to
+The main body of water in this simulation should be blue (the background value/color).
+Set the third Value to

 At this stage, all fluid particles share the same

 Cd values, defined in the FLIP Container, but each source should have different values.

 Add an Attribute Create SOP node and wire it between